docs.ejabberd.im

 mysql>

-You can load the schema in your new 'ejabberd' database with the following command:
+Load the schema in your ejabberd database with the command:

 mysql -h localhost -D ejabberd -u ejabberd -p < mysql.sql